qtbeee/vue-vite-statamic-headless/README.md

 - Speaking of Live Preview, this project sets up the Vue portion to be the source of the live preview when editing content while in Statamic Control Panel.
 See `statamic/content/collections/blog.yaml` as an example of setting the live preview target, and https://statamic.dev/live-preview#headless-frontend-frameworks
 - The REST API Statamic has is incomplete relative to the Graphql API so that's why we're stuck with Graphql for now.
 See https://github.com/statamic/cms/issues/5609 (this issue was closed the same day I saw it but there's no release yet?)
 - I'm sure there's plenty of stuff in the `statamic/` directory that could be deleted since we don't use it for this headless cms use-case, but I don't know much about Laravel so I'll be leaving it alone :P
+- The Graphql tool in the Statamic Control Panel is very nice, make sure to use it when trying to figure out how/what you can ask for from the api.